PhD research stuff

 Abstract:

-Here lie some bits and pieces of my under-development (still way to go) research.
+Here lie some bits and pieces of my research.

 SOME RESEARCH DIAGRAMS